hashkrish/se2001-notes/question_papers/22t3/quiz2/set_1.md

 - The `1 i ---START---` will insert the text `---START---` before the first line.
 This increases the total count of lines by one.
 - The `3 c ---THREE---` will replace the third line with `---THREE---`.
 This does not change the total count of lines.
 - The `$ a ---END---` will append the text `---END---` after the last line.
 This increases the total count of lines by one.
-- So the total number of lines printed will be the number of lines in _myfile.txt_ + 2.
+- So the total number of lines printed will be the number of lines in `myfile.txt` + 2.

-<div style="page-break-after: always;"></div>

 ## Question 6 [6]

-Choose the command that converts comma separated file named _data.csv_ to a tab separated file named _data.tsv_.
+Choose the command that converts comma separated file named _data.csv_ to a tab separated file named `data.tsv`.
 Assume there is no comma in the field values.

 (a) `mv data.csv data.tsv`